An affiliate broker may perform real estate brokerage activities for how many different brokerage firms during the same time period?

 A) Every real estate licensee is covered by an E & O insurance policy.

-While errors and omissions (E & O) insurance can be beneficial for individual licensees, it is not a mandatory requirement set by the Tennessee Real Estate Commission for all licensees.
-The requirement focuses instead on contributions to the Education and Recovery Fund rather than the individual insurance policies of licensees.
+While errors and omissions (E & O) insurance can provide a safety net for licensees against claims made by clients, it is not a mandatory requirement enforced by the Tennessee Real Estate Commission.
+The focus of the Commission is primarily on the establishment of the Education and Recovery Fund for client compensation, rather than individual insurance policies for every licensee.

 B) Every real estate broker carry E & O insurance covering the broker and any affiliated licensees.

-Similar to choice A, while many brokers may choose to carry E & O insurance, it is not a compulsory requirement.
-The Tennessee Real Estate Commission emphasizes the establishment of the Education and Recovery Fund as the key measure for protecting public interests rather than requiring specific insurance policies for brokers.
+Similar to choice A, requiring brokers to carry E & O insurance is not a stipulation set by the Tennessee Real Estate Commission.
+The Commission emphasizes the mechanism of the Education and Recovery Fund rather than mandating E & O insurance for brokers and their affiliated licensees as a condition for licensure.

 C) Every real estate licensee post a bond of at least $10,000 that can be used to reimburse client losses.